chevere/docs/components/Filesystem.md

 # Filesystem

-Filesystem is a collection of classes that interact with the filesystem.
-Namespace `Chevere\Components\Filesystem` holds all the Filesystem classes, offering a myriad of filesystem related functionalities.
+Filesystem is a collection of classes that interact with the filesystem, offering a myriad of filesystem related functionalities.

 ## Path

-The `Chevere\Components\Filesystem\Path` class is in charge of interact with filesystem paths.
+[PathInterface](../reference/Chevere/Interfaces/Filesystem/PathInterface.md) describe the interface for the component in charge of interact with filesystem paths.

 ```php
 use Chevere\Components\Filesystem\Path;